Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis in Traralgon East shows 12 operational transport stops, all of which are bus stops.
+Traralgon East has 12 operational public transport stops.
 These stops are served by 8 different routes, offering a total of 214 weekly passenger trips.
-The accessibility of public transport is rated as moderate, with residents on average being located 444 meters from the nearest stop.
+The area's transport accessibility is rated as moderate, with residents typically residing 444 meters from the nearest stop.
+Most residents commute outward, with cars being the primary mode of transportation at 98%.
+On average, there are 2.3 vehicles per dwelling, which exceeds the regional average.
+According to the 2021 Census, 15% of residents work from home, a figure that might be influenced by COVID-19 conditions.

 Frequently Asked Questions - Transport